kabk/go-theses-17-manus-nijhoff/writings/bulk.md

 the world -> the media landscape, the constructed human world, infrastructure

 In his piece “Double In Fugue” Robert Rapoport describes the Remembrancer of London, a man that used to play a truly important economical part in the daily life of London’s _City_, the financial district.
-The remembrancer today serves a purely ceremonial function, even though this is n’t.
-What’s interesting here is how this new system that allows for huge sums of money to be traded illegaly, gets compared to the old man
+The remembrancer today serves a purely ceremonial function.

 The Office was set up to act as the corporate memory and this is reflected today in his role of advising the City Corporation on constitutional issues